rootCircle/cpast_mono/README.md

 ![docs.rs](https://img.shields.io/docsrs/cpast)
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/rootCircle/cpast/rust.yml)

-> We are working on making cpast, more accesssible and simple for all.
+> We are working on making cpast, more accessible and simple for all.
 If you have experience with python and/or writing prompts, consider contributing to [cpast_llm](https://github.com/rootCircle/cpast_llm) repo.

 `cpast` is a versatile code testing and analysis tool that allows you to test correct and incorrect code files against a custom language generator called `clex`.
 It supports a variety of programming languages, including Python, C++, C, Rust, Ruby, JavaScript, and Java.
 You can specify the number of iterations and test your code against random input values, comparing the output against expected results.